 Kadarius Calloway hopes playing for Alabama will lead to NFL dreams

 MERIDIAN, Miss.
-(WTOK) - Philadelphia football player Kadarius Calloway always though he wanted to play high school football in Mississippi.
+(WTOK) - Philadelphia football player Kadarius Calloway always thought he wanted to play college football in Mississippi.

 “At first I didn’t want to leave Mississippi...I always wanted to stay here.”
 Calloway said.
 “But if it’s better for me to get out of Mississippi to play ball then that’s what I’m going to do.”

 Calloway recently committed to play for Alabama after committing to play for Mississippi State in the fall of 2019.
 For a while, it looked like Starkville was where the three-star recruit would end up, especially since his teammate and good friend Tulu Griffin signed to play for the Bulldogs in the fall.

 “It was a hard decision.
 I always told him (Griffin) I wanted to play with him at the next level,” Calloway said.
 “We talked about my decision and he said ‘I’m behind you 100% in whatever you do'”.

 According to Calloway, Alabama first showed interest in him at the end of the 2019 season when Philadelphia lost to Taylorsville in the MHSAA 2A Playoffs.
 After talking with defensive line coach Freddie Roach over the next few months, Calloway received a call in April from Coach Roach saying the program was going to extend an offer to him.

 “It was a dream.
 I never knew I would wake up and say I got an offer from Alabama,” Calloway said.
 “I was so happy I couldn’t sit down for the next two-three hours and as soon as I posted I had an offer, people told me I better just commit now.”